 Cron: This trigger type triggers the workflow according to a "CRON expression.”
 With this, you have the flexibility to fine-tune the schedule according to your requirements.
 This trigger is suitable for a detailed schedule control that a normal Schedule trigger cannot fulfill.

-2. HTTP: This trigger helps initiate a workflow by using an HTTPS endpoint URL.
-Each workflow has a unique HTTPS endpoint that can be used to trigger the workflow by calling it manually, using a web hook or using a script.
+This trigger helps initiate a workflow by using an HTTPS endpoint URL.
+Each workflow has a unique HTTPS endpoint that can be used to trigger the workflow by calling it manually, using a webhook, or using a script.
+This means a workflow can be triggered from an external application, for example:

-3. Alarm: An alarm trigger can trigger a workflow in response to a CloudWatch alarm in your AWS cloud.
+An alarm trigger can trigger a workflow in response to a CloudWatch alarm in your AWS cloud.
 Alarm trigger executes the workflow when a specified CloudWatch alarm changes its state to ‘ALARM’.
+You can select a specific SNS topic configuration, and the specific alarm to be the trigger.
+For example, based on when a CPUUtil alarm goes off, you can reboot the instance.

 Metric Namespace: The service for which the alarm is raised.
 Example: EC2, EBS, etc..